Frequently Asked Questions

 Coinsurance is a percentage of the cost of a covered healthcare service that you are responsible for paying after meeting your deductible.
 Coinsurance amounts apply after your deductible has been met and can vary based on the type of service.
 For example, if your health insurance plan has a 20% coinsurance for hospital stays and you have already met your deductible, you would pay 20% of the covered hospital expenses, and your insurance would cover the remaining 80%.

 Overall, telehealth psychotherapy sessions offer a range of advantages that can improve access, convenience, comfort, and effectiveness of mental health treatment for many individuals.
+All Free Yourself therapists offer telehealth therapy sessions for those in the state of Colorado.
+Trauma Release Exercises (TRE) & Psychedelic-Assisted Psychotherapy are available at our Sunnyside, Denver office on a limited basis.
 Telehealth psychotherapy sessions offer several benefits compared to in-office sessions, including:

 Convenience